qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 14_ Scripting Languages.md

   What IBM creation is generally considered the ﬁrst general-purpose scripting language?

+  5.
+  What is the most popular language for server-side web scripting?

   6.
   How does the notion of context in Perl differ from coercion?